gamejolt/doc-help/src/game-api/index.md

 ## API libraries and plugins

-The Game API works with any game creation tool, engine, or programming language that supports HTTP and MD5 (or SHA-1).
 Members of the Game Jolt community have already written libraries, wrappers, and/or plugins for:

 - [ActionScript 3](http://gamejolt.com/community/forums/topics/as3-trophy-api/305/)
 - [Blitz](http://gamejolt.com/community/forums/topics/blitzmax-api/1257/)